 Historic Bakgatla tribal capital with Phuthadikobo Museum and traditional kgotla

-What is the best time of year to visit attractions in Botswana?
+When is the best season to visit attractions in Botswana?

 May to October (dry season) is best for wildlife viewing as animals concentrate around water sources.
 December to April (green season) offers lush scenery, baby animals, and 40-60% lower lodge prices.